 - The gardens, pool and terraces are maintained daily, there’s also a daily maid service for light cleaning, and towels and bed linen are changed mid week

-Situated at the end of a forest track, the villa is entirely private and exudes a traditional, farmhouse feel.
+Along forest track, the villa is entirely private and exudes a traditional, farmhouse feel.
 There are extensive mature gardens, with established shrubs and fruit trees and beds lined with thyme, mint and rosemary, surrounding the property.
 You can go on serene walks or book a private trekking experience through the villa’s owners to explore the area.

 Inside the villa, the marriage of stone and wood continues to a charming effect.
-The comfortable sitting room has hardwood floors with a feature fireplace and is furnished with Turkish artefacts and elegant soft furnishings.
+The comfortable sitting room has hardwood floors with a feature fireplace and scattered with Turkish artefacts and elegant soft furnishings.
 There’s also a twin bedroom with a separate shower and toilet on this floor, alongside a fully-equipped kitchen with an oven, washing machine and dishwasher.